dbrownidau/constitution/new_constitution.md

 ## 16. Elections

 16.1.
-Officers of the Association shall be elected yearly
+Officers of the Association shall be elected semesterly

 16.2.
-Ordinary members of the association must be given an opportunity of at least 14 days to nominate themselves or another ordinary member for an executive committee role
+Election of the Officers of the Association occurs at the AGM and end of semester meeting and takes effect at the conclusion of the meeting

 16.3.
-Ordinary members of the association must be given an opportunity of at least 14 days to vote for a candidate using electronic media
+Election for the four officer positions and Committee positions will be held by a show of hands and electronic ballot unless the meeting otherwise resolves

 16.4.
-Existing votes may be changed at any time before the votes are counted at the annual general meeting
+Nominations for election will be called from the floor at the beginning of the AGM

 16.5.
-Election of the Officers of the Association and members of the Committee occurs at the AGM and takes effect at the conclusion of the meeting
+Existing votes may be changed at any time before the votes are counted at the annual general meeting

 16.6.
 Should there be a vacancy, a new Officer of the Association may be voted in by any individual nominated by an existing executive committee member or a staff member of ECU